Certificate Manager allows you to import certificates provided by third-party authorities and self-signed certificates. To import:

 Renew a certificate

-Certificate Manager doesn't manage user certificates.
+Certificate Manager does not manage custom certificates.
 To make your certificate continuously available to your resources, be sure to renew it on time.

 To renew a certificate: